brson/treasuretree/solana-hackathon.md

-We didn't achieve everything we set out to, and had more problems to solve, but we were at a good stopping point, with a vaguelly-working client successfully executing the yet-incomplete on-chain program.
+We didn't achieve everything we set out to, and had more problems to solve, but we were at a good stopping point, with a vaguely-working client successfully executing the yet-incomplete on-chain program.

 So we spent the last few days cleaning up the UI,